okta/okta-auth-swift/README.md

 #### canUnlock

-Returns `true` if account can be unlocked.
+Returns `true` if the user account can be unlocked.

 ```swift
 open func canUnlock() -> Bool